Nathana Sharma•March 8, 2023

 Human feedback is the linchpin of this process, acting as the compass that points the model toward factual accuracy.
 Human evaluators assess the coherence, relevance, and truthfulness of the generated text, providing feedback that shapes the model's learning trajectory.
 This feedback is distilled into a reward signal that guides the model's quest for optimization.

-The process of fine-tuning a language model like ChatGPT using reinforcement learning with human feedback involves several key steps:
+The process of fine-tuning a language model, like ChatGPT, using reinforcement learning with human feedback involves several key steps:

-1. Pre-training: We first start with a language model pre-trained on a vast corpus of text data.
+Step 1 - Pre-training: We first start with a language model pre-trained on a vast corpus of text data.
 It's a treasure trove of language patterns, syntax, and semantics.
 This step lays the groundwork for the fine-tuning that follows.

-2. Data Collection: Human evaluators step in, reviewing input prompts and corresponding model-generated responses.
+Step 2 - Data Collection: Human evaluators step in, reviewing input prompts and corresponding model-generated responses.
 They rank or rate the responses based on criteria like coherence, relevance, and factual accuracy.
 This step assembles a dataset of human preferences and evaluations.

-3. Reward Modeling: We use the collected human feedback to forge a reward model—a quantifier of text quality.
+Step 3 - Reward Modeling: We use the collected human feedback to forge a reward model—a quantifier of text quality.
 This serves as a proxy for human judgment, a beacon that illuminates the path for reinforcement learning.

-4. Proximal Policy Optimization: Next, we fine-tune the language model using an RL algorithm like Proximal Policy Optimization (PPO).
+Step 4 - Proximal Policy Optimization: Next, we fine-tune the language model using an RL algorithm like Proximal Policy Optimization (PPO).
 The model generates text, receives rewards from the reward model, and iteratively updates its parameters to maximize cumulative reward.

-5. Evaluation and Validation: Lastly, we put the fine-tuned model to the test on new and unseen data.
+Step 5 - Evaluation and Validation: Lastly, we put the fine-tuned model to the test on new and unseen data.
 Human evaluators can join in to provide additional feedback and validate the model's output.
 We measure coherence, factual accuracy, and alignment with human preferences.

-As you can see, fine-tuning LLM outputs require us to set up ways to reliably get high-quality human feedback, which is a complex coordination challenge in of itself.
-Some other active areas of research to mitigate hallucinations in LLMs include domain specific fine tuning, adversarial training, and multi-modal models.
-Note that all of these approaches require some level of verification for factual accuracy outside the model itself, currently best done with RLHF.
+As you can see, fine-tuning LLM outputs requires us to set up ways to reliably get high-quality human feedback, which is a complex coordination challenge in of itself.

 Domain Specific Fine-Tuning: Fine-tuning the model on domain-specific or task-specific data can help improve its performance and reduce hallucination for specific use cases.
 Domain-specific fine-tuning can help the model better understand the context and conventions of a particular field, leading to more accurate and reliable output.
 Bloomberg GPT is an example of a new LLM that is domain specific to financial knowledge.